feedhenry/nodeschool/README.md

 5. Working with databases and persistent storage, MongoDB, Mongoose and Redis
 6. Scaling an application, handling concurrency, clustered module and workers

-Currently, we are aiming to have a 4 hour horskhop that would cover this.
+Currently, we are aiming to have a 4 hour workshop that would cover this.

 ## Excercises from nodeschool.io